When to Harvest Tomatoes

 When it's time to harvest, approach the task with care.

-Tomatoes are quite delicate and can easily be bruised or damaged.
 Grasp the fruit gently and twist it until it snaps off from the vine.

 If you prefer, you can use a pair of sharp garden scissors or pruners to cut the stem above the fruit.

 Avoid pulling on the tomato or tugging it hard as it can lead to damaged fruit or harm the plant.
-Remember to support the vine with one hand to prevent any accidental damage.

 In case of Doubt, Harvest

 If you're unsure whether your tomato is ready to be harvested, it's generally better to err on the side of caution and pick it.
-An underripe tomato will continue to ripen off the vine if kept at room temperature.

 Moreover, picking tomatoes promptly can help reduce the risk of pests or disease affecting your fruit.

-In conclusion, understanding when and how to harvest tomatoes involves a good sense of timing and observation.
+Overall, understanding when and how to harvest tomatoes involves a good sense of timing and observation.

 By keeping these guidelines in mind, you're sure to enjoy a bountiful harvest of juicy, flavorful tomatoes from your garden.